 - Morton's neuroma is a swollen, inflamed nerve in the foot.

 - Morton's neuroma causes a "burning" sharp pain on the bottom of the foot.

-Treatments for Morton's neuroma include resting the foot, better-fitting shoes, anti-inflammation medications, ice
+- Treatments for Morton's neuroma include resting the foot, better-fitting shoes, anti-inflammatory medications, ice packs, and surgery.

 What is Morton's neuroma?

 A neuroma is a growth (benign tumor) that arises in nerve cells.
 A Morton's neuroma is a swollen, inflamed nerve located between the bones at the ball of the foot.
 The most common location of Morton's neuroma is in either the second or the third spacing from the base of the big toe.

 What triggers Morton's neuroma?